Racecourse Guide

 — Jason Weaver, former jockey (At The Races View From the Saddle)

 Weaver’s formulation — “either side is fine, just as long as you’re not far off a rail” — is the most honest summary of Doncaster draw dynamics available.
-The Horse Race Base stall analysis data (7 distance configurations, 2,570 races) confirms this in detail while revealing two exceptions to the broadly-fair rule: high draws are a meaningful edge on the straight sprint courses (6f, 7f) in big fields, and — crucially — low draws are a strong edge on the 1m straight in 10+ runner handicap fields.
-The Lincoln Handicap, run on the 1m straight, routinely attracts 15–20 runners: this is exactly the field-size and configuration where the HRB data shows the biggest low-draw advantage (40.2% low in 10+r).
+The stall analysis data (7 distance configurations, 2,570 races) confirms this in detail while revealing two exceptions to the broadly-fair rule: high draws are a meaningful edge on the straight sprint courses (6f, 7f) in big fields, and — crucially — low draws are a strong edge on the 1m straight in 10+ runner handicap fields.
+The Lincoln Handicap, run on the 1m straight, routinely attracts 15–20 runners: this is exactly the field-size and configuration where the stalls data shows the biggest low-draw advantage (40.2% low in 10+r).
 The secondary-source consensus that “high draws” are best on the Doncaster straight does not hold at the full mile; it applies specifically to 6f and 7f sprint trips in large fields.
 The broad galloping nature of the track rewards confirmed gallopers and stayers more than quick-action sprinters over longer trips, and the jockeyship factor that Weaver flags on the round course is real: with the straight running for 4½ furlongs, hard-luck stories in big round-course fields cluster around horses trapped wide in the final bend.

 Course Facts